Finiteness properties for relatives of braided Higman--Thompson groups: Introduction

 \subsection{Acknowledgements.}

 The first part of this project was done while the first author was a visitor in the Unit\'{e} de math\'{e}matiques pures et appliqu\'{e}es at the ENS de Lyon and during a visit to the University of Bonn.
 She thanks them for their hospitality.
 She was also supported by the GIF, grant I-198-304.1-2015, ``Geometric exponents of random walks and intermediate growth groups" and NSF DMS--2005297 ``Group Actions on Trees and Boundaries of Trees".
+This project also has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.725773).

 Part of this work was done when the second author was a member of the Hausdorff Center of Mathematics.
 At the time, he was supported by Wolfgang L\"uck's ERC Advanced Grant “KL2MG-interactions” (no. 662400) and the DFG Grant under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.